 Most vet clinics rely on word of mouth, Google Ads, and proximity.
 Those still work.
-But AI search engines use a different set of sources, and almost no veterinary practice has a deliberate presence on them.
+But answer engine optimization targets a different set of sources, and almost no veterinary practice has a deliberate presence on them.
 This guide is a three-step plan to get recommended.

 Step 1: Fix Your Foundation